endurantgames/52-first-dates/src/glossary.md

     System as whichever Headmate is fronting at the time, which can change during the game.

-The Outside Interference <a name="glossary-outside-interference"></a>
+The Opportunity <a name="glossary-outside-interference"></a>
 ~   The player who is controlling "the rest of the world", and introducing
     elements into the fictional Date Night to complicate the potential love connection between the System character and the Date character.

 The Date's Deck <a name="glossary-date-deck"></a>
-~   The deck of cards from which both the Date and the Outside Interference
+~   The deck of cards from which both the Date and the Opportunity
     draw their cards.

 The System's Deck <a name="glossary-system-deck"></a>